-Since becoming director in 2014, the marching band at Soddy-Daisy HS has won their class at the USBands Southern States Championship in 2014 and was a finalist in 2016, participated in their first Bands of America Regional since 1999, and has been the feature band in the Atlanta Children's Christmas Parade in 2015.
+Since becoming director in 2014, the marching band at Soddy-Daisy HS has won their class at the USBands Southern States Championship in 2014 and was a finalist in 2016, 2017, and 2018.
+The band participated in their first Bands of America Regional since 1999, and was the feature band in the Atlanta Children's Christmas Parade in 2015.
 The Wind Ensemble has received Superior Ratings at all ETSBOA Performance Assessment events in grades V and VI and received the TBA Sweepstakes Award each year since 2014.
 The winter guard program was restarted in 2015, completed the first circuit competition year in 2016, and grew to 2 guards in 2017 with the JV Guard winning a bronze medal and the Varsity Guard winning a silver medal at SAPA Championships.
 Since then, The Varsity Guard has been a 3 time WGI Regional Finalist, and a WGI World Championship Semi-Finalist!

 Mr. Light has been a band director in Tennessee since 2002.
 He received his Bachelor’s in Music Education from Tennessee Technological University in 2002 and his Master’s in Education in Educational Leadership from Union College in Barbourville, KY in 2008.
 Mr. Light was Director of Bands at Church Hill and Surgoinsville Middle Schools in 2002.
 In 2003, he became Director of Bands at Volunteer High School in Church Hill, TN where he taught until 2014.